 The first step in shaping your investment strategy is to outline your goals.
 Are you saving for a new car, a home, your retirement, or your child’s college education?
 Perhaps you have multiple investment goals.
-It is more important than you may think to begin the investment process with clarifying your goals.
+It is more important than you may think to begin the investment process by clarifying your goals.
 How much money you want to have saved, in what time frame, and for what purpose can significantly influence what constitutes a sound investment plan for you.

 If you have multiple investment goals, you should evaluate each separately, understanding their individual purposes, costs, and time horizons.
 Each may require a different investment strategy.
 Without an understanding of how your goals should guide your strategy, you may be tempted to make investment decisions based on current market performance, which is less likely to yield the results you desire.